 Anna Bates, Hannah Barton, Revital Cohen, Beatrice Galilee, Elizabeth Glickfield, Janna Graham, Bahbak Hashemi-Nezhad, Julia Lohmann, Burn Kim, Pete Maxwell, Steven Ounanian, Jerszy Seymour, Faye Toogood + guests

-Situated in a gallery space over the course of one day and formatted as a series of conversations, a handful of designers were given an hourly slot in which to host a critical dialogue.
-A selection of writers and designers were also invited to be present on the day to document the dialogues responding to them through various modes and means, including live transcription, design writing, journalism, illustration and cartography.
+A selection of writers and designers were also invited to document the days events, responding to them through various modes and means, including live transcription, design writing, journalism, illustration and cartography.

-The intention of The Black Book Interview Project is to contribute to contemporary conceptual and critical design research and practice.
-It is local not global, it is for emerging design practice not leading industry professionals and it is about difference and independence, not sovereignty and commercialization.
+The Black Book Interview Project understands that dialogue is fundamental to developing a critique for contemporary design.
+Standing for an investment in the production, distribution and circulation of critical and speculative design thinking the intention of the project is to contribute to contemporary conceptual and critical design research and practice.
+It is local not global, it is for emerging design practice, not leading industry professionals, and it is about difference and independence, not sovereignty and commercialisation.